port-labs/port-docs/docs/guides/all/escalate-an-incident.md

 ```
 </details>

-Now you should see the `Resolve Incident` action in the self-service page. 🎉
+Now you should see the `Escalate Incidents` action in the self-service page. 🎉

 ## Let's test it!

 1. Head to the [Self Service hub](https://app.getport.io/self-serve)
-2. Click on the `Resolve Incident` action
+2. Click on the `Escalate Incident` action
-3. Choose the pagerduty incident you want to resolve (In case you didn't install the [PagerDuty integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty), it means you don't have any PagerDuty incidents in Port yet, so you will need to create one manually in Port to test this action)
+3. Choose the pagerduty incident you want to escalate (In case you didn't install the [PagerDuty integration](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty), it means you don't have any PagerDuty incidents in Port yet, so you will need to create one manually in Port to test this action)
 4. Select the new incident
-5. Enter the email address of a valid user associated with the account making the request.
+5. Enter the `Escalation Policy ID`, `Urgency` and `From` (email address of a valid pagerduty user associated with the account making the request).
 6. Click on `Execute`
-7. Done! wait for the incident's status to be changed in PagerDuty
+7. Done! wait for the incident's status to be changed in PagerDuty.

-Congrats 🎉 You've resolved a PagerDuty incident in Port 🔥
+Congrats 🎉 You've escalated a PagerDuty incident in Port 🔥

 ## More Self Service PagerDuty Actions Examples
 - [Acknowledge Incident](https://docs.getport.io/actions-and-automations/setup-backend/github-workflow/examples/PagerDuty/acknowledge-incident)